alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2020-10-18-australia-in-the-post-pandemic-world.md

 ### Mandatory quarantine

-Perhaps even more concerning is that Australia as well as many other Western nations asks infected Covid patients to "self-isolate for 14 days".
-This is the critical mistake that Iceland made in August, when two French tourists were asked to "self-isolate for 14 days" and instead they went out to bars and nightclubs and caused Iceland's explosion in cases.
+Perhaps even more concerning is that Australia as well as other Western nations generally ask infected Covid-19 patients to "self-isolate for 14 days".
+This self-isolation is mandatory, and there are significant penalties for failing to obey.
+In NSW, for example, there is an $11,000 fine or a 6 months prison sentence.
+Other states are similar, although in the Northern Territory it is only a $1,256 fine.

+These are tough penalties, although we know that people can and do breach the self-isolation orders, all the same.
+Spot checks in NSW had already found 14 cases of people breaching the self-isolation orders, by 1st April.
+In late August, during Victoria's second lockdown, it was revealed that 50 people had been fined for breaching self-isolation orders.

+With people known to be breaching the self-isolation orders, it should be obvious that it is only a matter of time until a Patient 31 event occurs.
+Indeed, this has already happened, and more than once.
+On 28th August it was revealed to the Victorian hotel quarantine inquiry that a security guard had been ordered to self-isolate, but breached the order.
+Meanwhile, in NSW, it was revealed that a hotel quarantine security guard in NSW was fine twice for breaching self-isolation orders.

+This same critical mistake was made in Iceland.
+Two French tourists arrived for a holiday and tested positive for the virus.
+They were ordered to self-isolate but instead went out to clubs.
+This caused Iceland's second wave.

+The Asian nations again do this differently.
+In Hong Kong, instead of self-isolation orders, people are given wristbands and they are monitored.
+Likewise in Taiwan, people ordered to isolate are monitored by phone signals and satellite.

+We must do this too.

-##### Recommendation 3: Quarantine must be mandatory and monitored by phone or other surveillance.
+##### Recommendation 3: Self-isolation orders should be monitored by surveillance.

 ## Part II - Treatment and prophylaxis